 Successful participation is the positive identification of 80 percent of the target analytes that the independent testing laboratory reports to include quantitative results when applicable.
 Any false positive results reported will be considered an unsatisfactory score for the proficiency test.

-Unsuccessful participation in a proficiency test may result in limitation, suspension or revocation of the medical marijuana establishment registration certificate of the independent testing laboratory.
+Unsuccessful participation in a proficiency test may result in limitation, suspension or revocation of the marijuana establishment registration certificate of the independent testing laboratory.

 Which guiding principle(s) does this recommendation support?